Homelessness in the San Francisco Bay Area: Navigation center

 The Navigation Center started as a pilot intervention program and is a collaboration between the City of San Francisco and the San Francisco Interfaith Council.
 It is funded by a $3 million anonymous donation and is based on the belief that people experiencing homelessness would be more receptive to utilizing shelters if they were "allowed to stay with their possessions, partners, and pets.”
 The first Navigation Center opened in 2015 at a former school building in the Mission District.
 Unlike other shelters, the Navigation Center allows clients to come and go as they please and tries to get them permanent housing within ten days.
 Navigation Center provides otherwise unsheltered residents of San Francisco with room and board while case managers work to connect them to income, public benefits, health services, shelter, and housing.
 Navigation Center is different from traditional housing units in that it has few barriers to entry and intensive case management.

 There are 4 Navigation Centers so far in San Francisco.
 As of January 2017, they have provided shelter for 1,150 highly vulnerable people, and 72% of these guests have exited to housing.
-Department of Homelessness and Supportive Housing determines access to Navigation Centers on a case-by-case basis.
+The Department of Homelessness and Supportive Housing determines access to Navigation Centers on a case-by-case basis.
 The most important goal of Navigation Centers, according to the stakeholders, is to have its guests rapid exits to housing.
-Due to the success of this program, The Board of Supervisors have voted for The City to negotiate a lease with Caltrans to open two Navigation Centers on state property.
+Due to the success of this program, The Board of Supervisors have voted for The city to negotiate a lease with Caltrans to open two Navigation Centers on state property.

 In March 2019 San Francisco mayor, London Breed, proposed a navigation center to be built in San Francisco's Embarcadero.
 Breed's proposal was supported by tech giants Marc Benioff, Jack Dorsey, while local residents opposed to the idea which engulfed them into a 2 month long heated debate.
 Both pro and opposition groups started GoFundMe campaigns, SAFE Embarcadero for ALL (opp) and SAFER Embarcadero for ALL (pro), to serve their purpose; both raised more than $275,000 combined.
 The San Francisco Port Commission approved the 200 bed Navigation center proposed by Breed making it the largest in the city.
-Local residents refused the action with promises to take the matter to court using the money they've raised through GoFundMe to cover attorney fees.

 Social innovation

-There has been an increasing need for solutions to social issues such as homelessness since the 1990s, these solutions are not anymore solely based in government reliance or the economic market, rather through volunteerism and charity.
-Unfortunately, there are many limiting factors of these efforts.
+There has been an increasing need for solutions to social issues such as homelessness since the 1990s, these solutions are not anymore solely based in government reliance or the economic market, but rather through volunteerism and charity.
+Unfortunately, there are many limiting factors to these efforts.
 Social innovation clusters, or SI clusters as they are called have emerged as an alternative framework for creating solutions through social innovation.
-SI clusters are a result of socially-oriented organizations working in close proximity with like-minded companies, which has developed more ideas for social entrepreneurship and venture philanthropy.
-While these ideas have developed well, the social issues like homelessness in the Bay Area are still prevalent.
+SI clusters are a result of socially oriented organizations working in close proximity with like-minded companies, which have developed more ideas for social entrepreneurship and venture philanthropy.
+While these ideas have developed well, social issues like homelessness in the Bay Area are still prevalent.